NemisFR/Alphabet_python/README.md

 To move to the next line, use ``enter()``.

 # Example:
-Here’s how you can write the word "WORD" using Alphabet.py:
+Here’s how you can write the word "A WORD FROM ME" using Alphabet.py:

 ```python
 from alphabet import *